 Digital Piracy is one of the largest financial threats that IP rights holders currently face.
 Companies must not only educate their consumers but it also plays a role in future IP content creation.
-LAIPLA will present an all-start in-house panel to inform litigation, transaction and in-house counsel how to protect their IP rights.
+LAIPLA presented an all-start in-house panel to inform litigation, transaction and in-house counsel how to protect their IP rights.
 Discovering the new methodologies companies combat digital piracy.
-Discussions will include how content providers struggle with the larger ISPs.
+Discussions included how content providers struggle with the larger ISPs.

-The panel will be moderated by MPAA’s Tom Nolan.
-Panelists will include CBS’s Mitra Eskandari-Azari, Medium’s Alex Feerst, VidAngel’s David Quinto, Ueno’s former General Counsel, Genevieve Rosloff and UCLA Professor Susan Akens.
+The panel was moderated by MPAA's Tom Nolan.
+Panelists included CBS's Mitra Eskandari-Azari, Medium's Alex Feerst, VidAngel's David Quinto, Ueno's former General Counsel, Genevieve Rosloff and UCLA Professor Susan Akens.

 **Los Angeles Intellectual Property Law Association certifies that this activity has been approved for MCLE credit by the State Bar of California in the amount of 1.0 hours.